vinhngn/owl-swap/README.md

 ## Description

-This branch has the files related to the chatting feature
+This branch has the files related to the chatting feature.